Generic name: baclofen (oral) [ BAK-loe-fen ]

 Common side effects of FIRST Baclofen may include:

 sleep problems (insomnia);

 nausea, constipation; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect FIRST Baclofen?

-Taking FIRST Baclofen with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Using FIRST Baclofen with other drugs that make you drowsy can worsen this effect.
 Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Other drugs may affect FIRST Baclofen, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.